freeCodeCamp/freeCodeCamp/guide/english/c/dynamic-memory-management/index.md

 ## Other functions similar to malloc
 Sometimes you need to not only reserve a new area of memory for your operations, you might also need to initialize all bytes to zero.
 This is what `calloc` is used for.
 In other cases you wish to resize the amount of memory a pointer points to.
 For example, if you have a pointer acting as an array of size `n` and you want to change it to an array of size `m`, you can use `realloc`.
+When you call `realloc`, a new block of memory is allocated, and the contents of the previous block of memory is copied into this new block.
+The previous block of memory is then deallocated.

 ```C
   int *arr = malloc(2 * sizeof(int));